Things to Know:

 How are yeast infections treated?

-Treating yeast infections can be as easy as taking one pill, called Diflucan, one time, and using some cream externally to help alleviate symptoms.
-Your provider can write you the Diflucan prescription and recommend a treatment cream.
+Treating vaginal yeast infections can be as easy as taking one pill, called Diflucan, one time, and using some cream externally to help alleviate symptoms.
+Your provider can write you the Diflucan prescription and recommend an antifungal medication like a treatment cream.

 Can you do anything to prevent yeast infections?